nottrobin/maas-docs/en/intro-what-is-maas.md

 arrangement: MAAS manages the machines and Juju manages the services running on those machines.

-!!!
-Note:
+[note]
 KVM guests can also act as MAAS nodes as long as they are set to boot from the network (PXE).
+[/note]

 ## What MAAS offers